 The CFIA has published several resources to help the industry comply with food labeling requirements, including a Guide to Food Labelling and Advertising and a toolkit for small businesses.

-How does the CFIA Enforces the Regulations?
+How does the CFIA Enforce the Regulations?

 The Safe Food for Canadians Act and Regulations have rules about how food labels should look.
 The Canadian Food Inspection Agency (CFIA) makes sure these rules are followed.
 The CFIA verifies that the industry complies with the regulations through various activities, such as inspections, audits, and investigations.
 Food Labelling Links consumers with safe food.